cezarfloroiu/twerk-lidar-robot/README.md

 * $10.00 - NCR 18650B 3.4 Ah 4.9A Protected Button Top Battery
 * $3.25 - ESP-01

-### Disclaimer
+### Disclaimer - do not reproduce this project
 While I have provided everything you need to make this robot, it is not intended to be rebuilt.
-It is too much of a pain, particularly the board soldering.
-Also arguable it is a waste of a Teensy 4.0 but I wanted to use one.
+This project suffers from mathematical inaccuracy both in the physical dimensions, sensor accuracy and math.
+It was a good learning tool but this project is still a toy/not reliable to work autonomously.

 ### Development environment